 With prices from S$2.7 million, The Revy consists of two-, three-and four-bedroom apartments.
 Crowning the eight-storey building is a rooftop terrace that offers unobstructed views over the harbour.

 One of Australia’s oldest and fastest-growing cities, Queensland is Australia’s second-largest state (in size) and is home to the world's famous Great Barrier Reef, the world’s most extensive subtropical rainforest and the beautiful Queensland Islands.
 The capital of the state of Queensland, Brisbane enjoys a sun-soaked climate and is warmer than most Australian cities, making it perfect for outdoor activities and water sports.

+Famed for its stunning surf beaches, it is also home to luxuriant rainforests, rolling hills and fertile farmlands.
 If you are looking to buy investment property in Australia, Brisbane has been dubbed the hottest place to do so.
 Apart from tourism, technology, mining and financial services are among its economic drivers.

 The smallest of the mainland states in size, Victoria is home to the country’s second most populated city, Melbourne.
 Known as the cultural capital of Australia, Melbourne is a melting pot of cultures and is famed for its fashion-forward boutiques, booming cafe scene and street art, most of which can be found tucked away in a large number of iconic laneways.

 Melbourne has a range of galleries and museums such as the National Gallery of Victoria and the Melbourne Museum, as well as world-renowned universities and research facilities.
 The Arts Centre Melbourne is Australia’s largest and busiest performing venues, and a flagship of the performing arts in Victoria.